-To avoid or minimise adverse effects on vegetation (including remnant, planted and regenerated) listed rare and threatened species and ecological communities, habitat for listed threatened species, listed migratory species and other protected flora and fauna, and address offset requirements for residual environmental effects consistent with relevant State policies.
+To avoid or minimise adverse effects on vegetation (including remnant, planted and regenerated) listed rare and threatened species and ecological communities, habitat for listed threatened species, listed migratory species and other protected flora and fauna, and address offset requirements for residual environmental effects, consistent with relevant State policies.

-- Potential for significant effects on biodiversity values including effects associated with changes in hydrology or hydrogeology (including under future climate change scenarios) or threatening processes listed under the FFG Act. - Potential for indirect and direct impacts on riparian and in-stream environments brought about by the project both intersecting and near the project area. - Potential for direct or indirect impact on vegetation and other landscape elements used by fauna listed under FFG Act or DELWP Advisory lists. - Potential for adverse impacts on ecological character and key habitat locations including Bolin Bolin Billabong, Banyule Flats wetlands, Yarra River and Koonung Creek. - Potential loss or degradation of habitat (and/or habitat connectivity) including tree hollows, existing canopy and woody debris, due to removal of trees. - Reduction in environmental quality due to increased transmission or generation of pollutants from loss of vegetation, including aquatic vegetation and algae.
+- Potential for significant effects on biodiversity values including effects associated with changes in hydrology or hydrogeology (including under future climate change scenarios) or threatening processes listed under the FFG Act. - Potential for indirect and direct impacts on riparian and in-stream environments brought about by the project both intersecting and near the project area. - Potential for direct or indirect impact on vegetation and other landscape elements used by fauna listed under FFG Act or DELWP Advisory lists or by listed migratory species. - Potential for adverse impacts on ecological character and key habitat locations including Bolin Bolin Billabong, Banyule Flats wetlands, Yarra River and Koonung Creek. - Potential loss or degradation of habitat (and/or habitat connectivity) including tree hollows, existing canopy and woody debris, due to removal of trees. - Potential for significant effects on biodiversity values including overall effects associated with actions to be approved, licensed or permitted under the Wildlife Act 1975. - Reduction in environmental quality due to increased transmission or generation of pollutants from loss of vegetation, including aquatic vegetation and algae.

-- Identify both habitat utilised by listed fauna and the existing or likely presence of vegetation under the FFG Act or DELWP advisory list within the project area, associated works areas and in the broader area. - Characterise the local terrestrial and aquatic environments, identify flora and fauna likely to occur within the project area and characterise wildlife movement within the broader project area that could be directly or indirectly impacted by the project. - Identify and characterise any groundwater dependant ecosystems that may be affected by altering the hydrogeological environment (particularly by dewatering). - Describe the threats posed directly or indirectly by the project to biodiversity values including: - o direct removal or destruction of habitat (including remnant, regenerated or planted vegetation; - direct and indirect alteration of habitat conditions (including impacts of altering hydrogeological characteristics); - o initiating or exacerbating potentially threatening processes listed under the FFG Act; - o introduction and/or spread of any declared weeds or pathogens within or near project area; - o increased risk of mortality of protected fauna and flora; and - alteration of conditions that may directly or indirectly impact riparian and in-stream environments. - Identify current status, condition and arboricultural value of trees within the project area and those within construction areas via desktop and field study. - Determine species, origin, dimension, health and lifespan of trees that may be affected by the project assuming current conditions continue and appropriate care is provided.
+- Identify both habitat utilised by listed fauna and the existing or likely presence of vegetation under the FFG Act or DELWP Advisory list within the project area, associated works areas and in the broader area. - Characterise the local terrestrial and aquatic environments, identify flora and fauna likely to occur within the project area and characterise wildlife movement within the broader project area that could be directly or indirectly impacted by the project.

+- Identify and characterise any groundwater dependant ecosystems that may be affected by altering the hydrogeological environment (particularly by dewatering). - Describe the threats posed directly or indirectly by the project to biodiversity values, consistent with State policies, including: - o direct removal or destruction of habitat (including remnant, regenerated or planted vegetation); - direct and indirect alteration of habitat conditions (including light spill and impacts of altering hydrogeological characteristics); - o initiating or exacerbating potentially threatening processes listed under the FFG Act; - o introduction and/or spread of any declared weeds or pathogens within or near project area; - o increased risk of mortality of protected fauna and flora; and - alteration of conditions that may directly or indirectly impact riparian and in-stream environments. - Identify current status, condition and arboricultural value of trees within the project area and those within construction areas via desktop and field study. - Determine species, origin, dimension, health and lifespan of trees that may be affected by the project assuming current conditions continue and appropriate care is provided.

-- Develop rehabilitation strategies to enable the recovery or restoration of vegetation that can provide habitat for protected and listed threatened species and amenity to local community consistent with any threat abatement plan or conservation action plan. - Develop potential and proposed design options and measures that can avoid or minimise significant direct and indirect effects on vegetation, listed ecological communities, or other landscape elements utilised by protected fauna and flora. - Develop potential and proposed design options and measures that can avoid or minimise significant direct and indirect effects on vegetation (including remnant, planted and regenerated). - Develop offset strategies to offset loss of native vegetation.
+- Develop rehabilitation strategies to enable the recovery or restoration of vegetation that can provide habitat for protected and listed threatened species and amenity to local community consistent with any threat abatement plan or conservation action plan. - Develop potential and proposed design options and measures that can avoid or minimise significant direct and indirect effects on vegetation, listed ecological communities, or other landscape elements utilised by protected fauna and flora. (including remnant, planted and regenerated vegetation). - Develop potential and proposed design options and measures that can avoid or minimise significant effects on biodiversity values from actions to be approved, licensed or permitted under the Wildlife Act 1975. - Develop offset strategies to offset loss of native vegetation.